Explore proposed expansions to Al Anderson Memorial Pool and Timms Community Centre (combined with a new Performing Arts and Culture Centre).

 We held two pop-ups at Timms Community Centre and shared Invest Langley City information at other City events last fall.

-• Written survey (88 responses)
+• Online survey (88 responses)

 We asked the community for their initial thoughts, their questions, information needs, and engagement preferences.

-• Online (582 web visits)
+• Project webpage (582 web visits)

 We launched this webpage to educate the community and promoted it through posters, our eNewsletter, and a press release.